Skip to main content

 The Architecture of Your Circulatory System

-To appreciate how work, we must first understand the arena in which they act.
+To appreciate how hormonal therapies work, we must first understand the arena in which they act.
 Your blood vessels are lined with a delicate, single-cell-thick layer called the endothelium.
 This layer is a critical control center for vascular health.

 It senses blood flow and pressure, and in response, it releases substances that cause the vessel to either relax or constrict.
 A healthy endothelium is smooth and flexible, allowing blood to flow freely.
 An unhealthy endothelium becomes stiff and inflamed, setting the stage for the development of atherosclerotic plaques, which are accumulations of cholesterol and other substances that can narrow arteries.

 Testosterone and estrogen directly support the function of the endothelium.
 They encourage the production of a key molecule that promotes vascular relaxation and health.
 When the levels of these hormones decline with age, the endothelium can lose some of its resilience.
+This change is a foundational element in the connection between hormonal shifts and cardiovascular health markers.
+Understanding this relationship is the first step in understanding how restoring hormonal balance can support the entire circulatory network.

 What Are the Primary Hormonal Influences on Heart Health?

 While many hormones participate in a complex symphony to maintain your well-being, testosterone and estrogen play leading roles in cardiovascular regulation.
-Their decline, associated with andropause in men and menopause in women, corresponds with a documented change in profiles.
+Their decline, associated with andropause in men and menopause in women, corresponds with a documented change in cardiovascular risk profiles.
 These are not separate phenomena; they are interconnected processes.

 • Testosterone ∞ In men, testosterone helps maintain healthy muscle mass, including the heart muscle.
 It also influences red blood cell production and has a significant impact on mood and cognitive function.
 Its role in cardiovascular health is tied to its ability to support efficient energy metabolism and maintain the health of the blood vessel lining.